browserengineering/book/book/text.md

 Let's dig deeper.
 Remember that in this code, `font_bi` is size-16 Times; yet `font.metrics` reports that it is actually 22 pixels tall.
 Font metrics, it turns out, are confusing!
-First of all, size-16 meant sixteen *points*, which are defined as 72nds of an inch, not sixteen pixels, of which you probably have around 100 per inch.
-But then, those sixteen points referred not to the height of individual letters but to the height of the metal shapes, which extended beyond the letters.
-As a result, a size-16 font may have letters of varying heights; you can tell by varying the font family:
+First of all, size-16 meant sixteen *points*, which are defined as 72^nd^s of an inch, not sixteen *pixels*, which your monitor probably has around 100 of per inch.
+Those sixteen points measure not the individual letters but the metal blocks the letters were once carved from, which by necessity were larger than the letters themselves.
+Different size-16 fonts may thus have letters of varying heights; try varying the font family:

 ``` {.python}
 >>> tkinter.font.Font(family="Courier", size=16).metrics()